fbegue/showcase-cra/README.md

 # Soundfound.io developer notes

 - use `npm run commit <msg>` then `git push` to commit w/ version update and push
-- change api/redirect addresses in `src/components/Profile.js`
+    - api/redirect addresses in `src/components/Profile.js` will automatically detect where they are (server or local)

 ## deploy order